How COVID-19 Has Changed The Way We Work For The Better

 Hisense encouraged open communication by holding regular virtual meetings, sending newsletters, and even throwing virtual birthday parties.
 Even post-pandemic, Hisense aim to continue with this supportive new culture they have created.

-As thousands of workers have had to work remotely over the last few months, and employee health being the top priority for most businesses going forward, we are expecting a prolonged period of virtual working.
 Many companies are taking steps towards hybrid working environments, where teams can work both remotely and in the office.

 This shift in the way we work has seen a rise in companies becoming ‘virtual first’.
 This means that workplaces are being distributed across offices and homes, and employees have the freedom to choose how they work.